DayuanTan/CrackCodeInterviewAndLeetcode/README.md

 - Your interviewer might jump in sometimes to help you; let them.
 It's normal and doesn't really mean that you're doing poorly.
 (That said, of course not needing hints is even better.)

+Need to do few hard problems, so can be good at developing optimation problems.

+Basic data structure and algorithm knowledge is important.

 ### 1.2 Assessment

 Rather, your interviewer will make an **assessment of your performanc**e, usually based on the following: